 TGax Editor: Change the sentence below of this subclause as follows (#CID 7719):

-If a QoS Data frame is fragmented and is not carried in an A-MPDU, the queue size value can remain constant in all fragments even if the amount of queued traffic changes as successive fragments are transmitted.
+If a QoS Data frame is fragmented and is not carried in an A-MPDU, the queue size value might(#7719) remain constant in all fragments even if the amount of queued traffic changes as successive fragments are transmitted.
 If a QoS Data frame is fragmented and is carried in an A-MPDU, the queue size value is set as defined in 10.13.1 (A-MPDU contents).

 3.4 Abbreviations and acronyms